DEFRA/ffc-jenkins-pipeline-library/vars/utils.md

 Return the message of the latest commit for the current repository.

+## getCommitSha

+Return the SHA hash of the latest commit for the current repository, i.e.
+`9fd0a77d3eaa3d4370d3f31158f37dd8abd19fae`

 ## replaceInFile

 Utility method to globally substitute text in a file.